ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 If you want to merge two _local_ branches together, the steps are as follows:

-Let's assume your 2 branches are named `branchA` and `branchB`.
-And you want your changes from `branchB` to now be reflected in `branchA`
+Let's assume your two branches are named `branchA` and `branchB`, and you want your changes from `branchB` to now be reflected in `branchA`

 1. First checkout the branch you want to merge INTO: